Shady129/Vehicle-Makes-Sql-Project-/README.md

 # Vehicle Makes Analysis

 ## Project Objectives:
-This data analysis project aims to provide insights into car makes over the past year.
-By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.
+•	Utilized SQL to import more than 300K records for vehicle makes details to database.
+•	Extract data from database to a separate table.
+•	Extract data from different related tables from vehicle makes databases using JOIN and VIEW.
+•	Transformed and filtered data by using aggregating and filtering function to extract valuable insights.
+     •	EDA involved exploring the Vehicle Makes data to answer key almost 50 questions related to:

+          -	Kinds of cars and their fuel type.
+          -	The capacity of engines that are used in vehicles.
+          -	Types of vehicle body.

 ### Exploratory Data Analysis:
-EDA involved exploring the Vehicle Makes data to answer key questions, such as:
+	EDA involved exploring the Vehicle Makes data to answer key almost 50 questions such as:

 - Get all vehicles made between 1950 and 2000.
 - Get all vehicles that runs with GAS.
 - Count Vehicles by make and order them by Number Of Vehicles from high to low.